 - Assessment in the Health Professions, Yoon Soo Park, Chicago

-- OSCE exams and use of simulated patients, Raphael Bonvin, Lausanne, Kai Schnabel, Bern
+OSCE exams and use of simulated patients, Kai Schnabel, Bern, Christoph Berendonk, Bern

 In this course week students become familiar with the basic measurement concepts, principles and techniques applied in the assessment in the health professions.
 Students apply the concepts of validity, reliability and practicality in determining the usefulness of the current assessment tools and strategies.
 Students learn to choose the assessment methods and tools that best align with the intended learning objectives and expected outcomes.

-- Scholarship in the Health Professions, Georges Bordage, Chicago
+- Scholarship in the Health Professions, Charlotte Ringsted, Aarhus, Denmark

 The course examines definitions and types of scholarship in education and health professions education (HPE) in particular, including scholarship of discovery, scholarship of integration, and scholarship of application.
 The student learns to evaluate works of scholarship in education based on standards of scholarship, including clear goals, adequate preparation, appropriate methods, significant results, effective presentation, and reflective critique.
 Students engage in evidence-based education, learning how to gather evidence in support of educational policies or practices, based on sound scholarship, and how to prepare a position paper on a HPE matter of current concern in the student's workplace, based on a careful analysis of available scholarship.